mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/private-cloud-storage-plans.md

    {{% alert color="info" %}}
    A Postgres server (cluster) can host multiple databases.
 Each database can be isolated from one another, this way one Postgres server can be used by multiple independent apps.
    {{% /alert %}}
-* A *Postgres Admin* workload identity that the Mendix Operator would use to create/delete databases and workload identities for app environments.
+* A *Postgres Admin* managed identity that the Mendix Operator would use to create/delete databases and managed identities for app environments.
-  This workload identity needs the following permissions:
+  This managed identity needs the following permissions:
     * Entra Admin permissions in the Postgres database;
     * A [Managed Identity Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#managed-identity-contributor) role in its resource group.